 Oh, bother.
 It's picking up speed again.
 This time I took it on the collar and shoulder, a smear of white shit that spattered pretty badly because I was at speed on my bike at the time.

 Buddhists say things like Wise people know that everything they achieve or fail at in life are only consequences of their own actions and thoughts.
 But I disagree.
 I haven't done much with my days, but my luck remains pretty good.
-There are hazards in every life, but I find that in broad terms, I've managed to stumble into everything I need: health (mostly), shelter, food, education, employment (um, mostly), and now a woman who'll share her life with me and a son who's happy and healthy and great to know.
+There are hazards in every life, but I find that in broad terms, I've managed to stumble into everything I need: health (mostly), shelter, food, education, employment (um, mostly), and now a woman who'll share her life with me and a son and daughter who are happy and healthy and great to know.
 That this is owing solely to my own actions seems a little far-fetched.

 On the other hand, it's seductive to think that I was just such a great person in a past life that my just reward is the good life I'm currently living.
 Perhaps I could accept the fact that I'm just that deserving.
 But I think I'll instead make a quiet nod to the birds and keep one eye on the sky.